Shahaf-F-S/Shahaf-F-S/README.md

 I am a passionate software developer, an academic, a teacher, and a pianist.
 I instruct students in Computer Science, Software Engineering, Cyber Security, and AI.
 I am currently studying Molecular Biology alongside Data Science and AI at university.

 > **Fun Fact:** In my native language, my name means *Seagull* 🪽.
-It’s a common name where I live, and I love the connection to the sea and sky!
+It’s a known first name where I live, and I love the connection to the sea and sky!

 ---